-- Incorrectly sized or drilled burner orifice - Partially plugged flue passages - Improper manifold pressure - Foreign material in burner venturis or burner ports - Leak in seal between canopy and heat exchanger - Damaged base - Inadequate supply of combustion air - 1) Turn off electrical power and gas supply to the boiler. - 2) Disconnect the damper and vent connector from the boiler. - 3) Remove the top jacket panel.
-If possible, remove the rear and left side jacket panels. - 4) Remove the burners. - 5) Disconnect the wiring at the blocked vent switch. - 6) Remove the four #10 sheet metal screws holding the flue collector onto the block.
+- Incorrectly sized main burner orifice for the altitude at which boiler is installed - Crooked or out-of-round orifice holes (never attempt to drill orifice for this boiler in the field) - Partially plugged flue passages - Improper manifold pressure - Foreign material in burner venturis or burner ports - · Leak in seal between flue collector and heat exchanger - Inadequate supply of combustion air - 1) Turn off electrical power and gas supply to the boiler. - 2) Disconnect the damper and vent connector from the boiler. - 3) Remove the top jacket panel.
+If possible, remove the rear and left side jacket panels - 4) Remove the burners. - 5) Disconnect the wiring at the blocked vent switch. - 6) Remove the four #10 sheet metal screws holding the flue collector onto the block.
 Also remove the two #10 sheet metal screws securing the flue collector to the rear jacket panel. - 7) Remove the flue collector from the heat exchanger. - 8) Carefully remove the flue collector gasket strips and set them aside. - 9) Clean the flue passageways using a stiff bristle brush.
 Be certain that all foreign material is removed from the gaps between the pins. - 10) Clean the bottom surfaces of the heat exchanger. - 11) Put a light in the combustion chamber and look through the flue passages from the top to verify that they have been thoroughly cleaned. - 12) Replace the flue collector gasket strips.
 If desired, RTV-732 silicone sealant with a 500F intermittent duty temperature rating may be substituted for this rope gasket.
-The flue collector must be thoroughly sealed to the heat exchanger. - 13) Reassemble the rest of the boiler in reverse order of above.
+The flue collector must be thoroughly sealed to the heat exchanger. - 13) Reattach the flue collector. - 14) Reattach all the jacket components. - 15) Reinstall burners, being careful to put the pilot main burner in its original location. - 16) Replace the blocked vent switch. - 17) Reconnect the damper and vent system.